Our Team in Maldives

 Sarat Dash is the Chief of Mission for IOM Srilanka and Maldives since March 2019.
 Previously, Sarat was working as the Chief of Mission of the Republic of Yemen, managing one of IOM’s largest humanitarian assistance programmes in the world.
 He also served as IOM’s Chief of Mission in Bangladesh and Nepal, and has served IOM in Azerbaijan, Islamic Republic of Iran and India in various capacities.
 Following the 2001 earthquake in the western Indian state of Gujarat in January 2001, he was assigned to lead IOM’s relief and rehabilitation programme for affected migrant workers and established first IOM presence in India.

-Ms. Shadiya Ibrahim the Assistant Representative of UNFPA in Maldives since November 2009.
-As the Head of Office, she leads the country team in the development and management of the UNFPA country programme of cooperation which supports efforts to achieve UNFPA’s transformative results contributing to the 2030 Agenda for Sustainable Development.
+Ms. Shadiya Ibrahim is the Head of Office at UNFPA in Maldives since 2020.
+She leads the country team in the development and management of the UNFPA country programme of cooperation which supports efforts to achieve UNFPA’s transformative results contributing to the 2030 Agenda for Sustainable Development.
 She has been in UNFPA in various portfolios since January 1997 with over 20 years of experience.
 She has a Masters in Social Change and Development, a Post Graduate Diploma in Social Science Research and Bachelors (hons) in Computing and Mathematics.

 Simrin Singh is the ILO Country Director for Maldives and Sri Lanka since April 2017.
 Ms. Singh has held various positions in different country offices and headquarters of ILO.
 Previously, she was the Senior Specialist on Fundamental Principles and Rights at Work based in the ILO Regional Office for Asia and Pacific, Thailand.
 Ms. Singh holds a bachelor’s degree in Anthropology and Sociology from Connecticut College in the USA and a Master’s Degree in International Development Studies from The George Washington University, USA.